AriFordsham/GHCWiki/simd.md

 We might want some other solution so we can use `+#` as well as `addInt#` since `+8#` as an infix operator doesn't really work.

-## Sub-architecture challenges

-TODO make sure we've made clear our proposed design:

-Decision:

-- fixed native size vector per arch, not sub-arch, picked as max
-- instruction selection is per-module via -msse -mavx
-- worker/wrapper with common and specialised ABI including rationale for why this should perform well enough vs compiling everything with one ABI

 ## Native vector sizes